webwallet/api-old/README.md

  - **Data Integrity Approach**
   The WebWallet API uses the JavaScript Object Notation (JSON) format to represent transaction requests and records, and the JavaScript Object Signing and Encryption (JOSE) specifications to add security to JSON.
 Specifically, JSON Web Signatures (JWS) and public key cryptography are used to digitally sign and verify the integrity and authenticity of JSON messages.
     - **JSON Web Signatures**
-    In general, all data is structured using the unencoded JWS JSON Serialization syntax, where "payload" contains the actual data as a JSON object, "header" contains information about the signing key and algorithm, and "signature" contains a JWS signature.
+    All transaction messages and database records are structured using the unencoded JWS JSON Serialization syntax, where "payload" contains the actual data as a JSON object, "header" contains information about the signing key and algorithm, and "signature" contains a JWS signature.
       ``` json
       {
         "header": {